PranavNagrecha/Salesforce-RAG/rag/patterns/cross-cutting-patterns.md

 - Processing records one at a time
 - Not testing with bulk data
 - Ignoring query selectivity warnings
+- Not monitoring governor limit usage
+- Queries returning more than 10% of records without indexed fields

 ## Bulkification Patterns